ThreadScribe/docs.nimblebrain.ai/README.md

 # NimbleBrain.ai Docs

-[NimbleBrain.ai](https://www.NimbleBrain.ai) is a powerful AI copilot for customer oriented teams.
+[NimbleBrain](https://www.NimbleBrain.ai) is a powerful AI tool providing powerful insights and workflows from your data.

 NimbleBrain is a powerful AI SAAS platform that leverages your data to create powerful agents and workflows off your proprietary documentation and information.